 While many municipalities with raw sewage and stormwater discharge problems are working to address these issues through enforceable long-term agreements, these types of water pollution still pose significant threats to our lakes, rivers, and streams.
 EPA and authorized states will continue to address combined sewer overflows, sanitary sewer overflows and municipal separate storm sewer system violations and monitor the progress of these long-term agreements, where appropriate adapting them to include green infrastructure practices and new pollution control technology.
 Green infrastructure helps reduce the water quality impacts of heavy rains and snow melts and is cost-effective and sustainable.
 Examples include: green roofs, rain gardens, permeable pavements, and revitalization of vacant lots.

 Progress on Keeping Raw Sewage and Contaminated Stormwater Out of Our Waters

-- Chart showing EPA's progress toward addressing large combined sewer systems with untreated sewage overflows
+- EPA's progress toward addressing large combined sewer systems with untreated sewage overflows

-- Chart showing EPA's progress toward addressing large sanitary sewer systems with untreated sewage overflows
+- EPA's progress toward addressing large sanitary sewer systems with untreated sewage overflows

-Map of all combined sewer overflow systems (CSO) serving a population of 50,000 or more people
+Map of the status of combined sewer overflow systems (CSO) serving a population of 50,000 or more people

 List of consent decrees of combined sewer overflow systems (CSO) with links to the consent decree and data on the status of the decree.